salamah494/Breast_Cancer_Diagnosis_Prediction/README.md

 • Objective

-The objective of this project is to answer t-he question: "What features are most indicative of malignant or benign breast cancer tumors?"
+The objective of this project is to answer the question: "What features are most indicative of malignant or benign breast cancer tumors?"
 By analyzing the Wisconsin Breast Cancer Dataset, we aim to develop a reliable model for breast cancer diagnosis.

 • Methodology